Scientific Name

 Origin

-Mammillaria herrerae is native to Mexico (a very small area in Queretaro).
+Mammillaria herrerae is native to Mexico.
+It occurs in a very small area in Queretaro.

 Description

-Mammillaria herrerae is a cute small cactus with globose or slightly elongated stems covered with clusters of white spines.
-The stems grow up to 3.2 inches (8 cm) tall and up to 1.4 inches (3.5 cm) in diameter, solitary or produce offsets that sprout around the base of the stem.
-Tubercles are cylindrical, closely set, and tipped with an areole that bears 100 or more bristly radial spines.
+Mammillaria herrerae is a cute, small cactus with spherical or slightly elongated stems covered with clusters of white spines.
+The stems can grow solitary or produce offsets that sprout around the base, reaching 3.2 inches (8 cm) in height and 1.4 inches (3.5 cm) in diameter.
+The tubercles are cylindrical, closely set, and tipped with an areole that bears 100 or more bristly radial spines.

-The showy flowers are diurnal, pale pink to red-violet, up to 1 inch (2.5 cm) long, nearly equal in diameter, and appear in spring.
-The plant starts to produce flowers when it is 5 to 7 years old and at least 1.2 inches (3 cm) in diameter.
-Fruits are spherical, whitish, and contain black seeds.
+The showy flowers are diurnal, pale pink to red-violet, and appear in spring.
+They can reach 1 inch (2.5 cm) in length and are nearly equal in diameter.
+The plant starts producing flowers at 5 to 7 years old, and the stems are at least 1.2 inches (3 cm) in diameter.
+The fruits are spherical, whitish, and contain black seeds.

 Repot as needed, preferably during the warm season.
 To repot Mammillaria, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.